Harzhis

+Harzhis (Հարժիս) is a village in the Tatev Municipality of the Syunik Province in Armenia.

+Geography

-Harzhis (Հարժիս) is a village in the Tatev Municipality of the Syunik Province in Armenia, 15 km southwest of Goris, on the left side of the Vorotan River, on the plateau.
-The distance from Kapan - the center of the province is about 79 km.
-The height above sea level is about 1700-1730 m.
+The village is located 15 km southwest of the town of Goris, on the left side of the Vorotan River, on the plateau.
+The distance from Kapan – the center of the province, is about 79 km.
+The height above sea level is about 17-17,3 km.

+Toponymy

+Until 1968, the village was known as Yayji/Yaydzhi.

+History

-Until 1968, the village was called Yayji/Yaydzhi.
-With that name the settlement was included in the Zangezur uezd within the Elizavetpol Governorate of Russian Empire.
-During the Soviet years, Harzhis was a part of Goris region of the Armenian SSR.
-Since 1995, it has been part of the Syunik province of RA, since 2015 the settlement is a part of the enlarged Tatev Municipality.
+The settlement was part of the Zangezur uezd within the Elizavetpol Governorate of the Russian Empire.
+During the Soviet period, Harzhis was a part of the Goris region of the Armenian SSR.
+Since 2015, the settlement is a part of the Tatev Municipality.

 Demographics

-Population

 According to the official census in 2011, the population of the village is 879, down from 1,014 in 2010, up from 831 at the 2001 census.